texmex76/babysub-rust/notes.md

 Logging (LOG):
 Provided under conditional compilation (#ifdef LOGGING).
 It logs detailed debug information if the verbosity level is set to maximum, which is useful for development or detailed debugging.

-Initialization and Cleanup (init, reset): init sets up data structures needed for processing the CNF formula. reset cleans up these structures to prevent memory leaks.

 Formula Simplification (simplify):
 Copies original clauses to a simplified list and populates a matrix for further processing.